z-yin/NLP_Final/README.md

 ## Dataset
 We have one training dataset and one test set for final test.
 The dataset is already processed by Excel to meet the requirement of dataset for weka.
 ## Test Option
 Please tick the "Supplied test set" option to choose the test for testing.
+For cross validation, please tick the "Cross-validation" with specified number of folds.
 ## Memory Usage
 It's better to set the memory not too small in weka.
 4GB works for us.